blab/ncov-king-county/mascot_glm/README.md

 4. To run MASCOT GLM, while in the `mascot_glm/`folder in your terminal, type `java -jar Nab.jar xml/{xml_name}` for each separate subsampling scheme.

+5. Raw BEAST results used in this manuscript can be found under `results/`